 Rudy was baptized and confirmed at Hafslo Lutheran Church in rural Crookston and began the first four years of education at District #75 Country School near the farm and continued at Fertile-Beltrami School, graduating in 1961.
 While in High School, he was very active in FFA.
 At the age of 9 he joined the Who’s Who 4H club.
 His projects were hogs, cattle, gardening and crops.
-Rudy was also a member of the National Guard.
+Rudy was also a member of the National Guard as well as the Fisher Lutheran Byglund Church.

 Farming was Rudy’s life, and he along with his brother Howard continued to expand and improve farming methods.
 Though he never married, family was everything to him, after the death of his parents, he raised his three youngest siblings – Janine, Jacalyn, and Aaron.
 He enjoyed family time playing games, cards, and dominos.
 He was an avid reader, especially the Bible in every version.
 On Sundays he would attend at least two different church services.